ChenSizhe13893461199/AMPidentifier-2.0/README.md

 - scipy=1.9.3
 - tensorflow=2.10.0

-## Implementation details:
+## General utilization:

-1. The training sequences were deposited in the document TrainingAMP.csv
-2. The validation sequences were deposited in the document Validation.csv
-3. The test sequences were deposited in the document Non-AMPsfilter.csv

 **1.** The deployment codes can be found in "Train_AMP_identifier2.py", with full details and annotations attached.
 Firstly, open "Train_AMP_identifier2.py" on your laptop (e.g. by Spyder) and introduce all the necessary packages aforementioned.

 **2.** Prepare the necessary dataset (training dataset, validation dataset, and test dataset), and their descriptors.
 For more details, please refer to the section of **Implementation details** below.

 **3.** Following the codes provided in "Train_AMP_identifier2.py" and running it in your local Spyder or other suitable environment directly, the training of AMPidentifier 2.0 will be smoothly performed.

+## Implementation details:

+1. The training sequences were deposited in the document TrainingAMP.csv
+2. The validation sequences were deposited in the document Validation.csv
+3. The test sequences were deposited in the document Non-AMPsfilter.csv

 This algorithm demands one-hot code matrix (sequential information，50×20), word2vec matrix (50×20) and physical/chemical descriptors matrix (91×17) as input.
 The one-hot code, Word2Vec, and physicochemical matrix can be calculated by well-annotated codes (line 64-187) in "Train_AMP_identifier2.py" via using the three .csv documents aforementioned.
 In addition, several necessary files containing pre-calculated physicochemical matrix and Word2Vec parametric file have been well prepared for user convenience, and users don't have to recalculate them again.
 They can be freely downloaded at https://pan.baidu.com/s/1pC5JM8GkOSNr36CbwGv3zg with password: 1166.